-Meanwhile, in March, Karadzic issues a directive ordering the Bosnian Serb Drina Corps to "create an unbearable situation of total insecurity with no hope of further survival or life for the inhabitants of Srebrenica."
-Karadzic subsequently visits the Drina Corps Command at the end of June.
+Meanwhile, Karadzic issues a directive ordering the Bosnian-Serb Drina Corps to "create an unbearable situation of total insecurity with no hope of further survival or life for the inhabitants of Srebrenica".
+Karadzic visits the Drina Corps Command at the end of June.

-Bosnian Serb militias led by Mladic and aided by Yugoslav Army troops take Srebrenica on 11 July.
+Bosnian-Serb forces led by Mladic take the UN "safe areas" of Srebrenica and Zepa in July.
 Mladic tells a television crew, "Finally ... the time has come to take revenge on the Turks in this region."

-Now on the defensive, tensions between the Bosnian Serb Army and the government of the Republika Srpska come to the surface.
+Tensions between the Bosnian-Serb Army and the government of the Republika Srpska come to the surface.
 When army generals, led by Mladic, begin to ignore orders from the government, Karadzic attempts to have them reassigned from the battlefronts.
 The generals refuse to comply.

-On 21 November Milosevic, Izetbegovic and Croatian President Franjo Tudjman ratify the Dayton accord for peace in Bosnia.
-Karadzic is forced to accept the accord when Milosevic closes the border with Bosnia-Herzegovina and turns his back on the Bosnian Serbs.
+On 21 November Serbian President Slobodan Milosevic, Bosnian President Alija Izetbegovic and Croatian President Franjo Tudjman ratify the Dayton accord for peace in Bosnia.
+Karadzic is forced to accept the accord when Milosevic closes the border with Bosnia-Herzegovina and turns his back on the Bosnian-Serbs.

 The war in Bosnia-Herzegovina has cost up to 200,000 or more lives.
 As many as three million have been driven from their homes and tens of thousands are missing.